-The finished video will then be copied to an external hard drive provided by the SPC for official submission.
+The finished video will be copied to an external hard drive provided by the SPC for official submission.
 More specific details will be provided to registered schools in mid-August.

-• A large rosette ribbon and $100 is awarded to the Grand Champion video.
+• A rosette ribbon and $100 is awarded to the Grand Champion video.

-• A large rosette ribbon and $50 is awarded to the Reserve Grand Champion video.
+• A rosette ribbon and $75 is awarded to the Reserve Grand Champion video.

-• A Kansas State Fair Ribbon and $25 is awarded to the Third Place video.
+• A rosette ribbon and $50 is awarded to the Third Place video.

-• A Kansas State Fair Ribbon is awarded to the Fourth Place video.
+• A rosette ribbon and $25 is awarded to the Fourth Place video.

 Kansas State Fair ∼ Kansas’ Largest Classroom